An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

-If you’d really like to break into the documentary voice over industry, watch as many documentaries as you can, and attentively study the voices used.
+If you’d really like to break into documentary narration, watch as many documentaries as you can, and attentively study the voices used.
 Some of the most celebrated documentary narrators include Sir David Attenborough, Christopher Plummer, James Earl Jones, Morgan Freeman, and Sigourney Weaver.

 For your demo, record a number of excerpts that sound like they’re pulled from an actual documentary film.
 Try to cover everything from a scientific phenomenon, to a historic subject, to the life and times of a famous figure.
 If you happen to be using material from existing documentaries for your demo inspiration, be sure only to use the script as a framework, and change the names, places, and locations.

-Like several other sectors that rely heavily on voice over, elearning is an industry on the rise.
-The number of students who are completing either a portion or the entirety of their education online is at an all-time high.
-Elearning voice over needs to be engaging and upbeat while distilling information in a concise and instructive manner.
-Elearning can encompass everything from video and audio lectures, to interactive learning and educational games, to elearning modules, medical videos, explainer videos, and more.
+Like several other sectors that rely heavily on voice over, eLearning is an industry on the rise.
+The number of students who are completing either a portion or the entirety of their education online is at an all-time high. eLearning voice over needs to be engaging and upbeat while distilling information in a concise and instructive manner. eLearning can include everything from video and audio lectures, to interactive learning and educational games, to eLearning modules, medical videos, explainer videos, and more.

-Podcasts have grown ingrained in the sonic background of so many everyday lives: listeners turn them on during the commute to and from work, while they run errands, while they cook dinner and complete tasks around the house.
+Podcasts serve as the the sonic background for so many of us as we go about our day to day lives.
+Listeners turn them on during the commute to and from work, while they run errands, while they cook dinner and complete tasks around the house.

 Needless to say, polishing a voice that listeners find trustworthy, relaxed, or engrossing is highly important in the world of podcasting.